Naval operations in the Dardanelles campaign: Gallipoli landings

 On 27 April, an observer on a kite-balloon ship had spotted an Ottoman transport ship moving near the Narrows.
 Queen Elizabeth, stationed off Gaba Tepe, had fired across the peninsula at a range of over 10 mi, and sank the transport with the third shot.
 For much of the campaign, the Ottomans transported troops via rail, though other supplies continued to be moved by ship on the Sea of Marmara and Dardanelles.
 At Helles, which was initially the main battlefield, a series of costly battles only managed to edge the front line closer to Krithia.
 The navy continued to provide support via bombardments but in May, the battleship Goliath was sunk by the Ottoman torpedo boat in Morto Bay on 12 May and torpedoed and sank Triumph off Anzac on 25 May and Majestic off W Beach on 27 May.

 Permanent battleship support was withdrawn with the valuable Queen Elizabeth recalled by the Admiralty as soon as the news of the loss of Goliath arrived.
 In place of the battleships, naval artillery support was provided by cruisers, destroyers and purpose-built monitors which were designed for coastal bombardment.
 Once the navy became wary of the submarine threat, losses ceased.
 With the exception of the continued activity of Allied submarines in the Dardanelles and Sea of Marmara, the only significant naval loss after May was the destroyer which ran aground off Suvla during a gale on 31 October and was wrecked.
 The destruction of the stranded ship was accelerated by Ottoman gunfire.

 Troop transports

 Another important aspect of the allied naval operations was transporting thousands of soldiers to and from the Dardanelles over the Mediterranean Sea.
 The major threats were attacks by German and Austrian-Hungarian submarines and mines.
 The worst loss during the Dardanelles Campaign was the sinking of on 13 August 1915.
-The ship sailed from Alexandria, Egypt to Gallipoli with 1,367 officers and men on board and was torpedoed by near the Dodecanese, with 935 lives lost.
+The ship sailed from Alexandria, Egypt to Gallipoli with 1,367 officers and men on board and was torpedoed by UB-14 near the Dodecanese, with 935 lives lost.